 Posted on: August 9, 2022 Posted by: marketing@allentate.com Comments: 0

-Did you know that for seven out of every 10 homes, a home system or appliance will fail during the course of one year?
+Did you know that in seven out of every 10 homes, a home system or appliance will fail during the course of one year?

 What is a home warranty?

-Different from homeowner’s insurance, a home warranty covers the repair and/or replacement of major systems and appliances that fail from normal wear and tear.
+Different from homeowner’s insurance, a home warranty covers the repair and/or replacement of major systems and appliances that fail due to normal wear and tear.

 What a home warranty is not

-A home warranty does not cover the repair/replacement of systems and appliances that have reached the end of their useful life.
+A home warranty does not cover the repair/replacement of systems and appliances that have reached the end of their useful lives.

-When you purchase a home, you must do due diligence.
-That means knowing, as best as you can, what maintenance and repair obligations will be required for your home.
+When you purchase a home, you must do your due diligence.
+That means knowing, as best you can, what maintenance and repair obligations will be required for your home.

 We encourage you to do three things when buying a home: